 From the very beginning I could feel it was a very sacred place and there was a mysterious energy that stirred.
 Varanasi has over 2000 temples and home of the Ganges River which runs along side the city.
 The Ganges river is also known as the “holy river”.
 It plays an important roll to the Hindu community as it believed to come straight from heaven to earth.

 The streets along the river are stoned and narrow, lined with ox carts, old bicycles and enchanting doors – It looked like the streets came straight out of a fairy tale book.
 The architecture alongside the river is incredible, there is evidence of Muslim, Christian and Hindu influence.

-Before I had traveled Varanasi I didn’t realize that the city is a photographers dream!
+Before I had travelled Varanasi I didn’t realise that the city is a photographers dream!
 We captured some fascinating photos of Varanasi while exploring the city in time that doesn’t look like it changed in centuries.
 Once you start moving away from the river the calm becomes rippled with a busy city life.

 Varanasi is known as one of the oldest and holiest cities in the world, pilgrims line up to the Ghats to wash away their sins or throw their loves ones cremated ashes into the holy water for assured rebirth.
 The Ghats are a series of stairs which runs down to the waters edge and plays an important roll in rituals of both life and death.
 Many of the rituals take place in public.